Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Symmetries of vertex components

+Since especially the relations \eqref{vertex_d_fdt} and \eqref{ad_connection} have (to our knowledge) not been stated in this generality before, we give a short derivation for the interested reader in App~\ref{app_derivation_fdts}.

-which holds for all channels.
-In Fig.~\ref{fig_all_symmetries} the symmetries containing these additional relations are depicted in panels (c,d).
+In Fig.~\ref{fig_all_symmetries}, the symmetries containing the additional equilibrium symmetry relations are depicted in panels (c,d).
 In the following, we will restrict our discussion to this equilibrium case.
 Then, for finite magnetic field, we have $7$ independent components in spin space:

 The remaining task is to determine the symmetries of these quantities in position and frequency space and to identify the independent components.
 This process can be illustrated again via the symmetry diagrams shown in Fig.~\ref{fig_all_symmetries}.
-We are now looking for a complete subset of independent symmetry operations that do not change the channel or spin configuration, i.e. that do not mix the quantities introduced in (\ref{spin_components_begin}-\ref{spin_components}).
+We are now looking for a complete subset of independent symmetry operations that do not change the channel or spin configuration, i.e. that do not mix the quantities introduced in \eqref{spin_components}.
 This can be done in the following way: Start from one component and form all possible closed paths with the solid arrows starting and ending at the same component.
 Then discard those loops that change the spin structure.
 The remaining paths form the desired complete set of remaining symmetries.
-This leads to the following symmetry counts: $a^{p \sigma \sigma}$: $3$, $a^{p \uparrow \downarrow}$: $1$, $a^{x \uparrow \downarrow}$: $1$, $a^{d \sigma \sigma}$: $2$, $a^{d \uparrow \downarrow}$: $1$.
+This leads to the following symmetry counts: $a^{P \sigma \sigma}$: $3$, $a^{P \uparrow \downarrow}$: $1$, $a^{X \uparrow \downarrow}$: $1$, $a^{D \sigma \sigma}$: $2$, $a^{D \uparrow \downarrow}$: $1$.

-In order to classify these symmetries, we use the shortindex notation introduced in (\ref{definition_short_indices_1}-\ref{definition_short_indices_3}), i.e. we encode the spatial structure in a (frequency dependent) block-matrix $A(\Omega) = \{A^{lk}_{ji} \}(\Omega)$, with a bosonic frequency $\Omega$.
+In order to classify these symmetries, we use the shortindex notation introduced in \eqref{definition_short_indices}, i.e. we encode the spatial structure in a (frequency dependent) block-matrix $A(\Omega) = \{A^{lk}_{ji} \}(\Omega)$, with a bosonic frequency $\Omega$.
 To simplify notation, let us define the following generic independent transformations in position and frequency space:

 With this, we can classify the symmetries in position and frequency as in Table~\ref{table_sym}.